Missile defense: History

 Throughout the 1950s and 1960s, the United States Project Nike air defense program focused initially on targeting hostile bombers before shifting focus to targeting ballistic missiles.
 In the 1950s, the first United States anti-ballistic missile system was the Nike Hercules, which had the ability to intercept incoming short-range ballistic missiles, but not intermediate-range ballistic missiles (IRBMs) or ICBMs.
 This was followed by the Nike Zeus, which was capable of intercepting ICBMs by using a nuclear warhead, upgraded radar systems, faster computers, and control systems that were more effective in the upper atmosphere.
-However it was feared the missile's electronics may be vulnerable to x-rays from a nuclear detonation in space.
+However, it was feared the missile's electronics may be vulnerable to x-rays from a nuclear detonation in space.
 A program was started to devise methods of hardening weapons from radiation damage.
 By the early 1960s the Nike Zeus was the first anti-ballistic missile to achieve hit-to-kill (physically colliding with the incoming warhead).

-In 1963, Secretary of Defense Robert McNamara diverted funds from the Zeus missile program, and instead directed that funding to the development of the Nike-X system, which utilized the high-speed, short-range Sprint missile.
+In 1963, Secretary of Defense Robert McNamara diverted funds from the Zeus missile program, and instead directed that funding to the development of the Nike-X system, which used the high-speed, short-range Sprint missile.
 These missiles were meant to intercept incoming warheads after they had descended from space and were only seconds from their targets.
 To accomplish this, Nike-X required advances in missile design to make the Sprint missile quick enough to intercept incoming warheads in time.
 The system also included advanced active electronically scanned array radar systems and a powerful computer complex.